open-uchile/ecommerce/.github/INSTALL.md

   - skip authorization: true or checked

 These configuration must match first the BACKEND_SERVICE_EDX keys and for the latter the SOCIAL_AUTH_EDX_OAUTH2

+Afterwards add the *commerce/commerce configurations* with the defaults and a time of 60 seconds.

 ## Other references